The History of Home Heating

 Proudly Serving Vancouver for Over 20 Years

 At BC Fireplace Service Inc., we specialize in the installation, servicing and repair of gas and electric fireplaces.
-We also offer an extensive collection of fireplaces from top brands, such as, Regency, Fireplacextrordinair, Kingsman and Napoleon.
+We also offer an extensive collection of fireplaces from top brands, such as, Regency, Kingsman and Enviro.
 Contact us at 604-540-6151 to find out more about our fireplace products, services and promotions.